mamedul2/proxy/README.md

 * The proxy listens for incoming requests matching `/http(s)://target-url/*`.
 * It extracts the target URL from the request path.
-* Uses `http-proxy-middleware` to forward the request to the target.
+* Uses `cors-anywhere` to forward the request to the target.
 * Adds permissive CORS headers to all responses.
 * Handles `OPTIONS` preflight requests immediately with no content.
 * Returns the proxied response back to the client exactly as received.